 Mr. Adams is also the author of six books, including: Sex in the Snow: Canadian Social Values at the End of the Millennium (1997); Fire and Ice: The United States, Canada and the Myth of Converging Values, (2003); and Unlikely Utopia: The Surprising Triumph of Canadian Pluralism (2007).
 Fire and Ice won the prestigious 2003/04 Donner Prize for the best book on Canadian public policy and was selected in the fall of 2005 by the Literary Review of Canada as one of the 100 most important books ever published in the country.

-Michael Adams is a noted commentator on social values and social change in North American popular public speaker, Michael Adams offers topical, entertaining talks elaborating the data presented in his books.
-In addition to his groundbreaking work in social values analysis, he has conducted traditional polling in Canada for over three decades.
+Michael Adams is a noted commentator on social values and social change in North American.
+He is a popular public speaker, offering topical, entertaining talks elaborating the data presented in his books.
 Michael’s speaking repertoire includes a long-range look at the evolution of Canadian public opinion on a range of issues from public policy to national identity and diversity.